 Where to stay in Lombok

-In North Lombok you won’t really find any luxury resorts.
+In North Lombok, you won’t really find any luxury resorts.
 It’s more backpack vibe with very affordable guesthouses.
 We stayed a few days in a very cheap but good guesthouse in Senaru with views on Mount Rinjani.
 See the picture below.

 How many days to spend in Lombok

-Of course this depends how much time you have and what you want to see and do on the island.
+Of course, this depends on how much time you have and what you want to see and do on the island.
 If you’re planning to climb Mount Rinjani, make sure to plan 3 – 4 days including recovery for this adventure.
 And if you want to surf for a few days, take this into account when you make your Lombok itinerary!